Data transformation and reading a file¶

 Learning outcomes

-- Comfortable with the third and seventh chapter of R for Data Science
+- Comfortable with the third chapter of R for Data Science

 - Can use the pipe operator